 Violence that broke out following a contested presidential election drives 260,000 Burundians to flee the country and leaves tens of thousands internally displaced.
 The IRC provides support to uprooted families inside Burundi and in neighboring countries.

 When the deadly coronavirus spread globally, people living in conflict and crisis were hardest hit.
 The IRC’s response focused on reaching the most vulnerable communities in over 40 countries worldwide.
 From continuing to provide health services to refugees to ensuring even the most remote communities were able to access information.
-The IRC’s COVID response plan was also shared with other aid organizations that might not have health experts available.
+The IRC’s COVID response plan was also shared with other aid organisations that might not have health experts available.

-The IRC launches its first UK program supporting refugees in Britain.
+The IRC launches its first UK programme supporting refugees in Britain.
 Britain has a proud history of offering safety and sanctuary to people in need, but many refugees still face significant challenges as they rebuild their lives after arriving safely in the UK.
 Finding a job, getting an education and accessing basic services such as the NHS can all be challenging.
 The IRC works with refugees, asylum seekers and other vulnerable migrants living in the UK from Syria, Afghanistan, Ukraine, Iraq, Sudan and beyond.

 Civilian casualties in Afghanistan reached record levels in the first half of 2021 and the shift in power saw American forces depart the country rapidly in August 2021.
 The IRC began work in Afghanistan in 1988 and now works across 12 provinces providing humanitarian aid.
 The IRC is also supporting the many Afghans who have been forced to flee their country, including those who’ve resettled in the UK.